pkante/SmartGlasses/README.md

 # Smart Glasses System

 A simple web-based smart glasses interface that captures images from an ESP32 camera and provides AI-powered image analysis and chat capabilities using Google's Gemini AI.
+I built this in 1 day, so it won't be hard to set up as well

 ## 🔧 Hardware Used